sys41x4/Give-My-Seat/Institution_Exam_Seating/Generate_Seating_Data/README.md

 		Example : `seating_data.json`
 		We can also leave it empty without entring any data, if there is no previous `seating_data` JSON file available

+d.
+Enter `Time Period of Seat Booking`
+	Example : `20.03.2022-20.04.2022`

+e.
+Enter `Do you want to dump generated data to excel ?`
+	Example : `Y` or `N`

+f.
+Enter `Sample Count (Used during Matrix Formation)`
+	The More the sample count,
+	the more will the script use the system resource, and the more perfect will be the seating data (Default: 1)
+	Example : `10`

+g.
+Enter `Want to get the output in terminal ?`
+	Example : `Y` or `N`
 ---

-* After providing data the `seating_data.json` file will be created where all students with their **Seating Details** will be available in `seating_data.json` file
+* After providing data the `assigned_seating_data.json` file will be created where all students with their **Seating Details** will be available in `assigned_seating_data.json` file

-* `room_data.json` will be created which show the leftover/unallocated Rooms
+* `unassigned_room_data.json` will be created which show the leftover/unallocated Rooms

-* `student_data.json` will be created in each step, while at the end there would be an empty data dictionary, with only some keys
+* `unassigned_student_data.json` will be created in each step, while at the end there would be an empty data dictionary, with only some keys